Written by 7:29 am HRMS

 What is HR Analytics?

 HR Analytics is called Human Resources Analytics, People Analytics, or Workforce Analytics.
 It refers to the systematic approach to gathering, analysing, and interpreting data about the workforce.
-The main aim of HR analytics is to help organisations make better data-driven decisions while making employee experiences better and HR strategies aligned with the organisation’s business goals.
-Using statistical techniques, predictive modeling, and advanced tools, raw data is transformed into actionable insights to enhance efficiency and effectiveness in all functions of HR.
+The main aim of HR Analytics is to help organisations make better data-driven decisions while improving employee experiences and aligning HR strategies with business goals.

 Components of HR Analytics